vipulnaik/diet-exercise-health/events/2024/2024-10-17-anal-swelling.md

 sense is that it compared with the level I had experienced on 2024-09-24, after the two-day peak of 2024-09-22 and 2024-09-23.

+I did not include cayenne pepper in my potatoes prep for 2024-10-20.

+### 2024-10-21

+There seems to be a recovery relative to 2024-10-20, and a return to the level of 2024-10-19.
+I've continued refraining from consuming walnuts and sauerkraut.

 ## Comparison with previous anal swelling incidents

 * There was no visible change to the quantity or nature of my stool,